 The condition is inherited from either one or both parents and causes around 90% of all hair loss in men.
 It is easily recognised by a pattern of thinning at the crown, forelock or entire top of the head.
 The back and sides of the scalp are usually unaffected.
 It is known as male pattern baldness, (MPB) or by its technical term Androgenetic Alopecia.
 Male pattern baldness can become visibly obvious as early as late teens.
 For the majority of men it starts to become noticeable in the late 20's or early 30's.
 Approximately 60% will experience some degree of hair thinning by the time they reach mature years.

 What Causes Male Pattern Baldness?

 Concerns over male hair loss is not a new thing, even around 2000 years ago it was thought the hormone Testosterone was the cause of Male Pattern Baldness but it was later through scientific studies and observations it was discovered that dihydrotestosterone (DHT) was it was discovered to be the real culprit.

 Testosterone is converted to DHT by the enzyme 5-alpha reductase and specific receptors attract and bind the DHT to the hair follicle.
 Only certain hair follicles found on the top, back and sides of the head are affected; exactly which hair follicles are affected depends on your genes.

 As hair thinning becomes more apparent, hair follicles miniaturize with each progressive cycle, producing shorter, finer hairs.
-Hair spends much less time in the anagen (growing) phase and more time in the telogen (resting) phase.
-It is thought that the hair follicle is capable of producing approximately 25 hair cycles before it is replaced by short, fine, transparent velus hair.
+Hair spends much less time in the anagen (growing) phase and more time in the telogen (resting) phase until eventually the hair follicle is exhausted and can produce no more terminal hairs.

 Additional Hair Loss Factors